University of Canberra

 There are non-standard English language proficiency requirements for this course.

-The on time closing date for applications is 01 December 2020.
+The on time closing date for applications is 31 October 2021, however, applications can be submitted until 31 December 2021.
 On time applications will be given assessment and offer priority.
-Applications submitted after 01 December 2020 will be considered if there are sufficient places still available.
+Applications submitted after 31 October 2021 will be considered if there are sufficient places still available.

 Prior to commencing clinical practice, all students need to present a complete immunisation schedule and undergo a 'working with vulnerable people' check and the relevant police check prior.
 Results of the police check must be satisfactory for students to be accepted for practice education placements in a variety of healthcare settings.
 Clinical practice placements are essential to the program, are assessed, and may be outside of normal teaching time.